August 12, 2021

 RV holding tank deodorizers and tank fresheners usually contain additional fragrances to hide the septic tank smells with stronger smells.
 Like a Glade or Febreze spray bottle in a bathroom, RV toilet odor solutions generally just fill the air with stronger, but equally overpowering fragrances.
 To reach this odor-masking result, they often have to use harsh chemicals (something we don’t recommend anyway).
 It is not so much odor elimination as odor replacement.

 There is a good reason why there are so many different opinions out there about which tank treatments are the best.
 Products in the RV waste treatment industry are not highly regulated and companies are generally very free to put all kinds of claims on their labels that may not match the actual ingredients.
 The best way for consumers to be confident about their purchase is for the company to release a full ingredient list like we do.
-We are committed to formulating our products with transparency so that you can trust the superiority of our products when it comes to safety, effectiveness, and eco-friendliness.
+We are committed to formulating our products with transparency so that you can trust the superiority of our products by listing out each ingredient.

 Here’s a brief review of some of the things we covered in this guide: